 To better serve you, Highmark Health is always working to maintain a thorough security program.
 This includes continuously educating and training our security professionals to strengthen cyber security skills.

-Remember: Health plan businesses will never ask for private information such as an account number, password, or Social Security number in member communications.
-To learn more about cyber security, please visit the organizations listed below.
+Remember: Heightened awareness about these tactics is the best defense.
+Health plan businesses will never ask for private information such as an account number, password, or Social Security number in member communications.
+To learn more about cyber security and how to protect yourself, please review the frequently asked questions section below.

 Email fraud, also known as phishing, is an attempt to gain someone's personal, health, or financial information by impersonating a legitimate company.